DESCRIPTION When Ana finds a sea star on the beach, she wants to keep it but also wants to return it to the sea. How can she do both?

 City of Belief

-Cover illustration for "City of Belief", by Nicole D'Entremont, adult fiction set during the late sixties Lower East Side.
+Cover illustration for "City of Belief", by Nicole D'Entremont, adult fiction set during the late 1960s in the Lower East Side of New York city.

 “The stunning art and well-presented information make this an attractive addition to any collection.” –School Library Journal